Rolling back the 2010 changes to the Accident Compensation Act 2001

 The following documents outline current issues and possible solutions regarding access to justice:

 Expansion of the scheme

 This project focuses on extension of the ACC Scheme.
 It relates to all work related harm, and health and disability, with no discrimination based on cause and to be outcomes based.
-It will be led by Hillary Stace.
+It will be led by Dr Hilary Stace.
 Associate Professor Susan St John will be working on the economic impact if the scheme is to be extended.